gueststar/nthm/README.md

 `Nthm` passed its tests the last time I checked, but it hasn't been used in anything like a production setting.
-I've been able to observe sporadic segfaults during the exit routine phase when it's linked with `jemalloc` and memory is deliberately constrained with `ulimit -v`, but the issue hasn't been reproducible with `tcmalloc` (the default configuration) or `libc malloc`, nor with unconstrained virtual memory.
+I've been able to observe sporadic segfaults during the exit routine phase when it's linked with `jemalloc` and memory is deliberately constrained with `ulimit -v`, but the issue hasn't been reproducible with `tcmalloc` or `libc` `malloc`, nor with unconstrained virtual memory.
+It hasn't been tested with `mimalloc`.

 Nevertheless, I'm just one guy and `nthm` could do with an independent review in case there are any unknown bugs remaining.
 To relieve some